mhytrek/Signal_client/README.md

 ### **run-app**
 Displays a prototype layout with example data.
+- Allows registering new device if it's not already registered
 - Includes synchronization of the contact list (based on UUID).
 - Allows sending messages using the UUID of a contact.